-As we cooked with the stoves, they naturally got dirty, greasy, and grimy.
+As we cooked with the stoves, they got dirty, greasy, and grimy.
 When cleaning time came around, we noted how easy each model was to disassemble and scrub clean.
-Most of the contenders are super straightforward, but a few have extra steps, weird design quirks, or recesses you physically can't access.
+Most of the contenders are super straightforward, but a few have extra steps, weird design quirks, or recesses you can't access.
 Details about all of this appear in each individual product review.

 Scores for this metric were determined by measuring and weighing each model, as well as by carrying them around and packing them into our cars.
 Obviously, the bigger stoves score lower for portability than the small compact models.
 This category might be crucial for you if you have a tiny car and only cook for yourself.
 Or this might not matter at all because you cook for big groups and have a big truck.
-This metric is weighted less than categories such as time to boil and wind resistance for exactly this reason.
+This metric is weighted less than categories such as time to boil and wind resistance for this reason.

 This is not one of our official metrics, but it's something we've begun to track with each new model as we add it to our review.
 As with our boil tests, we were just above 5,000 feet for this test, but we added the control of being in an enclosed space, away from wind and weather.
 We used a brand new fuel canister for each stove, weighed it, and then boiled three consecutive kettles of water using each burner simultaneously.
 Each kettle received 48 ounces of cold tap water with the same starting temperature, and the burners were turned up full blast.
 Upon completion, we re-weighed each fuel canister.
 The resulting metrics show us which models use fuel the most efficiently.